Deploy and Host NetBird on Sealos

 Configuration:

-- Management stores control-plane and embedded IdP data in SQLite under
+- The default mode stores Management control-plane data in SQLite under

 /var/lib/netbird.